-The market closing time varies for different instruments, while forex pairs are open 24 hours from Sunday at 11 PM to Friday at 10 PM, some instruments’ trading hours close at 5 PM and others at 10 PM CET.
+The market closing time varies for different instruments, while forex pairs are open 24 hours from Sunday 11 PM to Friday at 10 PM, some instruments’ trading hours close at 5 PM and others at 10 PM.

 2) Account Inactivity charges: If you do not perform any trade on your account after 1 year, and no deposit has been made for 90 days consecutively, your account is categorised as inactive and inactivity charges of €10 will be incurred every month on any balance in your account.

 How to Open XTB Account in UK?